Lucy Hockings

-Lucy Hockings is a New Zealand news presenter for the BBC, moderator, events host and media trainer.
+Lucy Mary Hockings is a New Zealand news presenter for the BBC.
+She is one of the chief presenters broadcasting worldwide and across the UK.
+She is also a moderator, events host and media trainer.

-Her roles include anchoring Live with Lucy Hockings on BBC World News.
+Her roles previously included anchoring Live with Lucy Hockings on BBC World News.
+Since the merger in 2023 of the BBC News channel and BBC World News, Lucy Hockings currently anchors BBC News Now and on rota BBC Weekend News on BBC One.

 Early life, education and early career

-Hockings was born on 7 April 1975 in Taranaki on New Zealand's North Island.
+Hockings was born on 7 March 1974 in Taranaki in New Zealand's North Island.
+She attended Kristin School in Albany on Auckland's North Shore.
 She has a degree in journalism from the University of Auckland.
 Prior to joining the BBC, Hockings worked as a reporter for TVNZ.